Why Do German Shepherds Whine? 7 Reasons & How to Stop It

 7. The Dog Is Trying to Apologize

-How To Reduce Whining in Your German Shepherd
+How to Reduce Whining in Your German Shepherd

 Now that you know the reasons for your German Shepherd whining, you’re probably wondering how to reduce the whining to an acceptable level.
+However, this breed of dog needs a lot of attention and dedication from their owners, and some whining is still likely to occur.
+That’s what makes them unique, and German Shepherd owners are very familiar with this feature.

-- Ask your vet for recommendations
+- Ask your vet for recommendations and ensure whining is not related to pain or illness

-- Give your dog plenty of attention
+- Give your dog plenty of physical exercise and mental stimulation to avoid boredom and frustration.

-- Train your pet not to whine (professionally if needed)
+- Train your pet to be confident.

-- Distract the dog
+- Distract the dog.

 Final Thoughts